brianclee-gh/cube/README.md

-# RFP54-FEC
+# CUBE
-> Front End Capstone Project for Galvanize SEI RFP-54

 ## Overview
-Project Catwalk comprises a complete redesign of a clothing retail portal front-end website, intended to modernize and streamline the experience to improve user engagement and activity.
+CUBE comprises a complete redesign of a clothing retail portal front-end website, intended to modernize and streamline the experience to improve user engagement and activity.

 ## Table of Contents
 - Description